quixio/quix-streams/docs/read.md

     topicConsumer.Subscribe();
     ```

 We use [TimeseriesData](#timeseriesdata-format) packages to read data from the stream.
 This class handles reading and writing of time series data.
-The Quix SDK provides multiple helpers for reading and writing data using [TimeseriesData](#timeseriesdata-format).
+Quix Streams provides multiple helpers for reading and writing data using [TimeseriesData](#timeseriesdata-format).

 !!! tip